Poros: Roman and Byzantine times

 During the Roman period (86 BC to 395 AD) Poros was part of the Roman Empire along with Trizina, to which it was a tributary.

 In Byzantine times, Poros and other islands were often raided by the pirates that dominated the Aegean Sea.

 Venetian period

 In 1484 the Venetians occupied Poros and used it as a strategic port in their sea battles with the Ottomans.
 Poros was the most powerful city of the wider area, also governing Methana Island, Epidaurus, Damalas (Trizina), Fanari and Valario.
 During that time, the island had about 15,000 inhabitants, making it one of the largest cities in Greece.
-Arvanites (a Greek population group of Albanian origin) were recorded among the inhabitants of the island in 1688.
-They lived in poverty as most of the Albanians in Greece at the time.
+Arvanites were recorded among the inhabitants of the island in 1688.
+They lived in poverty as most did in Greece at the time.
 Venetian rule ended in 1715.

 Ottoman period

 The Ottoman Period began in 1715, much later in Poros than in the rest of Greece.
 Shipping and commerce were the inhabitants' main activities, but Poros' fleet wasn't as famous as Hydra's or Spetses' fleet, and did not participate in many sea battles.